 Cycling for transportation during Covid-19

-Looking into my crystal ball, I see cycling becoming a crucial form of transport in the coming weeks and months if and when we start to see any form of fuel shortages.
+Cycling has become an increasingly popular form of transport.
 As well as being free, cycling also helps to reduce air pollution, which in turn helps to limit the impact of Covid-19 on those with respiratory illness.
 It's also a good way of social distancing and so preferable to using public transport.
-Hence, if you are one of the limited number of people who do need to travel around at this time, getting on your bike should be encouraged.
+Hence, if you are one of the limited number of people who do need to travel around at this time - either to get to work or to help with the volunteering effort, getting on your bike should be encouraged.

 Indoor cycling at home during coronavirus